rinigus/pure-maps/maps/README.md

   tiles, fonts, icons or whatever specified by the style.
 Usually used to provide an API key, token or some other identification.

+* **`fingerprint`**: A dictionary consisting of keys and the values uniquely identifying the style.
+For example, `{ "id": "streets-v10" }`.
+  This is used when generating language-specific version of the style by Pure Maps by replacing labels.

 [mapbox-style]: https://www.mapbox.com/mapbox-gl-js/style-spec/

 ## Slippy Raster Tile Format